tokkonopapa/WordPress-IP-Geo-Block/_codex/04/02/using-post-simulator.md

 #### Submission ####

 The last thing you should do is to submit the requests.
-Then you can check the responses against each request.
+Then you can get the responses against each request in the text area.

 ![Submitting and results]({{ '/img/2016-02/PostSimulatorSubmit.png' | prepend: site.baseurl }}
  "Submitting and results"